grendes-wunder/loopback-connector-google-cloud-datastore/README.md

 [Original Datastore Conenctor](https://github.com/henriquecarv/loopback-connector-google-cloud-datastore)

 ## Motivation to create new connector

 The [original connector](https://github.com/henriquecarv/loopback-connector-google-cloud-datastore) was an **awesome** starting point, but this is why I decided to create a new connector.

-* I'm not sure if it's because of LoopBack 4 doing things differently to LoopBack 2 or 3, which is when this plugin was written, but there were errors that weren't being handled properly and made the connector hard to use within the confines of LoopBack 4.
+- I'm not sure if it's because of LoopBack 4 doing things differently to LoopBack 2 or 3, which is when this plugin was written, but there were errors that weren't being handled properly and made the connector hard to use within the confines of LoopBack 4.
-* There were very inefficient calls made, such as fetching the entire list of items before updating them when the Datastore node api allows you to pass keys and data to handle the operation in a single network call and operation.
+- There were very inefficient calls made, such as fetching the entire list of items before updating them when the Datastore node api allows you to pass keys and data to handle the operation in a single network call and operation.
+- Add usage of datastore emulator to run integration tests using Docker Compose instead of connecting to a real Datastore setup using a service account.
+Will reduce costs significantly and increase repeatability.
-* The methods didn't have much documentation.
+- The methods didn't have much documentation to explain what was going on.
-* The library wasn't typed so it was difficult to not very easy to navigate the source and understand what was going on.
+- The library wasn't typed so it was difficult to not very easy to navigate the source and understand what was going on.
-* After reading the documentation for LoopBack framework repositories and [original connector](https://github.com/henriquecarv/loopback-connector-google-cloud-datastore) I still found it very difficult to connect because the setup process was not aligned with the framework version.
+- After reading the documentation for LoopBack framework repositories and [original connector](https://github.com/henriquecarv/loopback-connector-google-cloud-datastore) I still found it very difficult to connect because the setup process was not aligned with the framework version.

 ## Installation